First-principles measurement of ion and electron energization in collisionless accretion flow: Results

 The temporal evolution of some of the aforementioned parameters in the turbulent stage is shown in Fig.~\ref{fig:heating_ratio_radiative}(a).
-Comparing the two panels of Fig.~\ref{fig:heating_ratio_radiative}(a,b), we see that the heating ratio shows a relatively weak dependence on~$\beta_i$, in contrast to the results by \cite{Howes_2010} and \cite{Kawazura_2022}, which would predict significant oscillations in the heating ratio correlated with $\beta_i$ (depicted in Fig.~\ref{fig:heating_ratio_radiative}(b) for comparison).
-In our simulations, the heating ratio correlates most strongly with the Larmor radius ratio~$\langle\rho_i\rangle/\langle\rho_e\rangle$, with weaker oscillations correlating to~$\beta_i$.
+Comparing the two panels of Fig.~\ref{fig:heating_ratio_radiative}(a,b), we see that the heating ratio shows a relatively weak dependence on~$\beta_i$, in contrast to the results by \cite{Howes_2010} and \cite{Kawazura_2022}, which would predict significant oscillations in the heating ratio correlated with $\beta_i$ (depicted in Fig.~\ref{fig:heating_ratio_radiative}(b) for comparison). {These large-amplitude oscillations in the heating ratio implied by the prescriptions were not noted in previous works \citep[e.g.][]{Kawazura_2019,kawazura_etal_2020,Kawazura_2022}, which may be due to the implicit time averaging of parameters in those heating-ratio formulas.
+We also note that the heating ratio measured in this work is generally lower than other prescriptions, potentially because in our semirelativistic regime, the effective (relativistic) mass ratio is lower than the rest-mass ratio employed by \cite{Howes_2010} and \cite{Kawazura_2022}.
+Additionally, a significant pressure anisotropy in our simulation can act as a different energization driver in accretion flows \citep{Sharma_2007}, whereas the focus of earlier works\footnote{ {Note that in \citep{Kunz_2018} the pressure-anisotropy influence on plasma heating was carefully examined.
+However, a direct comparison of their results with the present work would be challenging, as here a significant fraction of plasma exceeds the mirror-instability threshold, violating the assumptions of their analysis.}} \citep{Howes_2010,Kawazura_2022} was on different routes of dissipation through Alfv\'enic and/or compressive fluctuations, neglecting pressure anisotropy.} In our simulations, the heating ratio correlates most strongly with the Larmor radius ratio~$\langle\rho_i\rangle/\langle\rho_e\rangle$, with weaker oscillations correlating to~$\beta_i$.
 The heating ratios from \cite{Zhdankin_2019} and \cite{Zhdankin_2021} (also shown in Fig.~\ref{fig:heating_ratio_radiative}(b)) give a good overall agreement with our measured heating ratio.
 This applies particularly to the \cite{Zhdankin_2021} scaling $Q_i/Q_e\propto (\langle\rho_i\rangle/\langle\rho_e\rangle)^{1/3}$ for solenoidal driving.
 This is not surprising, as MRI turbulence is mostly solenoidal \citep[e.g.,][]{bacchini_2024}.
 We expect that at larger scale separation, as the driving scale ($k_{\rm MRI}$) is pushed further away from the kinetic scales, the power of compressive fluctuations of the ions will further decrease, as compressive fluctuations tend to localize at larger scales \citep{Zhdankin_2021}, and kinetic-scale turbulence would inevitably excite compressive modes.
 By including a weak dependence on $\beta_i$ in this formula, with the functional form introduced in previous studies \citep[e.g.,][]{Quataert_1998,Howes_2010,kawazura_etal_2020}, we can obtain better agreement with the measured heating ratio.
 Therefore, in the case of MRI-driven turbulence in typical collisionless accretion disks at large $\beta_i\approx10$, we propose that the heating ratio can be estimated as